kneron/document_center/docs/python_app/app_flow_manual.md

 Both your preprocess and postprocess functions should take in an InputConfig class and an OutputData class.
 The InputConfig class contains the data parsed from the input JSON.
 You may add more fields to the JSON if needed for your functions.
 You can reference this class at python_flow/common/config.py.
 The OutputData class will be your custom defined class that is inherited from the OutputData class defined in python_flow/common/output_data.py.
 You can add any postprocessing results to this class.
-This can also be used to share data between multiple stages throughout your whole test
+This can also be used to share data between multiple stages throughout your whole test.

 ### Preprocess
 #### Python defined (520)